 Draft-ietf-stir-certificates defines a framework for certificate creation and use in STI.
 This document, as discussed, will focus on the initial service provider framework for both certificate creation, usage, and management.

-There is a few specific topics related to the certificate creation process important to the SHAKEN framework.
+There are a few specific topics related to the certificate creation process important to the SHAKEN framework.
 To a large extent, the standard X.509 based certificate authoring applies.
-However, because there are different telephone service providers that support telephone service both directly to devices they manage, and also may provide telephone service on a wholesale basis to customers that either manage their own PBX like device or their own set of devices, like enterprises or call centers we will define the ability to provide an attestation indicator and Unique ID that can be embedded in the certificate at creation that will facilitate the ability to manage uniquely, but also semi-anonymously these different customer scenarios and make sure that treatment and reputation determination of both the service provider and the customers of the service provider is determined individually without any influence of one on any of the others to the extent possible.
+However, because there are different telephone service providers that support voice service both directly to devices they manage, and also on a wholesale basis to customers that either manage their own PBX like device or their own set of devices, like enterprises or call centers, we will define an attestation indicator and Unique ID that can be embedded in the certificate at creation time.
+This approach will facilitate the ability to manage uniquely and semi-anonymously these different customer scenarios and make sure that treatment and reputation determination of both the service provider and the customers of the service provider is determined individually without any influence of one on any of the others to the extent possible.

-Additionally, future work on incorporating the ability to revoke certificates using OCSP will be incorporated into this document, if it is determined that a higher level ability to invalidate certificates of bad actors is necessary.
+Additionally, the ability to revoke certificates using OCSP will be incorporated into this document if it is determined that a higher level ability to invalidate certificates of bad actors is necessary.

 Certificate Attestation Policy Indication

 As detailed in draft-ietf-stir-certificates, level of assurance (LOA) indicators can be included as Object Identifiers (OIDs) in the certificate’s “certificate policy extension” as defined in RFC5280 and used as a mechanism to represent the type of attestation the signature is representing at the time of signing.
 This indication allows for both identifying the service provider that is vouching for the call as well as a clear indication of what information the service provider is attesting.